firezone/firezone/README.md

 - [apps/fz_wall](apps/fz_wall): Firewall Management Process
 - [apps/fz_vpn](apps/fz_vpn): WireGuard™ Management Process

-For now, `firezone` assumes these apps are all running on the same host.
+For now, FireZone assumes these apps are all running on the same host.

 [Chef Omnibus](https://github.com/chef/omnibus) is used to bundle all FireZone dependencies into a single distributable Linux package.